 "Inmates who have the opportunity to participate in this species recovery program are eager to share what they've learned with their loved ones," said Naseth.
 "That has the wonderful ripple effect of more and more people in our communities caring about the future of these butterflies."

 Rearing the rare butterflies comes with many challenges.
 One of the most difficult tasks is feeding the ever-munching larvae, which require vast quantities of specific plants.
 The Institute for Applied Ecology assists the lab in supplying, propagating and harvesting plantago plants for this purpose.
 The level of care is crucial: The species is listed under the U.S. Endangered Species Act and, according to Xerces Society for Invertebrate Conservation, is in imminent danger of extinction.

-In addition to the inmates that rear the Taylor's checkerspots, another team of inmates is dedicated to the care and harvest of the 2,200 plantago plants that feed the larvae.
-Two of these plantago crew members have been cross-training in the butterfly lab since February, sharing the knowledge they are gaining about the larvae's nutritional needs with their fellow crew members.
+In addition to rearing the Taylor's checkerspots, inmates care for and harvest the 2,200 plantago plants that feed the larvae.
+Many of these plantago crew members have worked in the butterfly lab as well, sharing their knowledge about the larvae's nutritional needs with their fellow crew members.

-"We have all learned so much since our first season, " Naseth said.
+"We have all learned so much since the program began, " Naseth said.
 "The butterfly team is thrilled to have partners who are working so diligently at providing the lab with beautiful harvests, and we are exceptionally proud of the quality of larvae being released this year. "